 Please make sure your log contains the following:

 - Who?
 E.g. by logging the IP-address .

 - When?
 By logging date and time.

 - What?
 By logging the consent given (and for which category of cookies)

 6. Inform your visitors about the cookies set by your website

-Make sure to inform your website visitors about all cookies set by your site by publishing a cookie-policy.
-This information about the cookies should be accurate and specific, and should be presented in a clear and plain language, all requirements of the GDPR.
+Make sure to inform your website visitors about all cookies set by your website by publishing a cookie declaration.
+Information about cookies should be accurate and specific.
 List the cookies with origin, duration and purpose descriptions.

 Categorize (necessary, preferences, statistics and marketing) your cookies and provide them with a purpose description.

-Once a month Cookiebot will perform an automated cookie audit by scanning your website for cookies and generate a cookie declaration with descriptions on every cookie found on your website.
-The declaration is available to your website users as part of the consent dialog's details pane and as a separate cookie report.
+Once a month Cookiebot will perform an automated cookie audit.
+It will scan your website for cookies and generate a cookie declaration.
+The declaration is available to your website users as part of the consent dialog’s details pane.
+You can publish it as a separate cookie declaration page.